-Note: The NDLR is NOT a USB "Host Controller", however if it is plugged into a USB host controller it can send and receive MIDI messages via USB on four separate USB MIDI Ports.
-This is useful for connecting to PC based soft synths (VSTs, AU...), DAWs, or soft controllers.
+If The NDLR is plugged into a PC via USB it can send and receive MIDI messages on any of the four virtual USB MIDI 'cables'.
+These four USB virtual 'cables' are useful for connecting to PC based soft synths (VSTs, AU...), DAWs, or soft controllers.
 Also The NDLR works great connected to an iPad this way.

-The NDLR can be controlled in two ways, by MIDI CC messages and by MIDI NoteOn/Off messages...
+For maximum flexibility The NDLR's chord degree and type can be controlled in two ways, by MIDI CC messages and by MIDI NoteOn/Off messages.